 He does not need to bring to the workshop other people involved in the issue.

-In a Family Constellations workshop ALL participants are involved, regardless of the form of participation:
+In a Family Constellations workshop all participants are involved, regardless of their form of participation:

-As a REPRESENTATIVE: putting yourself at the service of the client, representing a member of his family.
+As a representative, being at the service of the client, representing a member of their system.

-As a PARTICIPANT: witnessing and helping to contain what is unfolding during the constellation.
+As a space holder, witnessing containing what is unfolding during the constellation.

-After the constellation many participants report a ripple effect in the others members of the family or system that has been addressed.
+After the constellation many participants report a ripple effect in the others members of the family or system that has been explored.

 A workshop allows us to zoom out our issue, so we can see ourselves in relationship with other members of our family.
 It is a marvelous way of seeing the bigger picture, making us more aware of everyone else's perceptions and helping us to find balance in our group.
 Doing a constellation usually brings more compassion towards others and a significative shift in our awareness.